Multi-Factor Authentication (MFA)

 You will only be asked for MFA if your identity needs to be further verified for security reasons.

-An example could be when signing in to your Microsoft account from a personal computer or personal mobile device, which is not on the NHS network.
+An example could be when signing in to your work Microsoft account from a personal computer or personal mobile device, which is not on the NHS network.

 How do I get started?